Hoosier National Forest: Science

 Much of Hoosier National Forest is over karst, responsible for the many caves in southern Indiana.

 Included in Hoosier National Forest is the Charles C. Deam Wilderness Area, the only recognized wilderness area left in Indiana.
 This means that no motorized vehicles are allowed in the area, and instead mules and horses must be used to maintain hiking trails.

 In the Clover Lick Barrens, the southern portion of Hoosier National Forest near the Ohio River, the vegetation is more typical of that found on prairies in the Great Plains.
 This was discovered by a botanist and biologist from the Indiana Department of Natural Resources, who later found that in the first recorded survey of the area in 2005, the land was described not as forest, but as "a mile of poor barrens and grassy hills".
 It is believed that the inability of tall oaks to grow in the area allows for this prairie vegetation to persist in such an unlikely location.
 In 2006 a conscious effort was made to keep the barren look to the area; previous federal efforts on renovating Hoosier National Forest meant adding nonnative species to low-growth areas.
 It was around Clover Lick in 1972 that Indiana decided to reintroduce wild turkeys back to Indiana, dedicating 6000 acre for the purpose.

 Also found in Hoosier National Forest is Sundance Lake, a 5.3 acre lake.

 Hoosier National Forest lies in parts of nine counties in southern Indiana.

 Recreation

 The trail system has almost 266 mi, and allows horseback riding and mountain bikes, along with hiking.
 Hikers are to yield to horses, and mountain bikers are to yield to both of them.
 Within the Hemlock Cliffs Valley, located within the central portion of the National Forest, there is the 1.2 mile Hemlock Cliffs trail.
 The trail is noted as access to sandstone cliffs and seasonal waterfalls as well as Hemlock trees and rare wintergreen plants.

 Hoosier National Forest Trail System

-All trail locations are within the great state of Indiana.
+All trail locations are within the state of Indiana.